 Another must-see attraction that you should add in your southern Laos itinerary is Somphamith Waterfalls.
 It is also known as Li Phi Falls.
 Quite similar to Khong Phapheng Waterfalls but it has its own beauty.
 You can walk along the waterfall for approx. 1 km, sit down, chill along the way and enjoy the view.
 And at the end of the path is a cafe/bar with a tiny, lovely beach.

 The place does decent juice, sells bottled water and has a pool table that is unstable.
 The whole area is well arranged with several viewpoints, benches, and a restaurant on site.
-Entry fee to the falls is 35000 Kip and is open every day of the week from 08:00 to 17:00 hours uninterruptedly.
+The entry fee to the falls is 35000 Kip and is open every day of the week from 08:00 to 17:00 hours uninterruptedly.

 Ps: If you continue exploring further north from the cafe, after 20-30mins ish stroll, you should see a little blue lagoon.
 It was a rare find and I loved it there!
 There is also Ziplining available if you are feeling a bit adventurous to fly above the waterfalls but I recommend another waterfall for Ziplining.
 More on that below.